k1dd00/fatcrawler/README.md

 ## The UAC Bypass

-The script will try to bypass the UAC if the the operational system is a "NT family" and the user has no administrative privileges.
+If the argument ```--force-uac``` is enabled, the script will try to bypass the UAC.
+This operation only occurs if the the operational system is a "NT family" and the user has no administrative privileges.
 It exploits the fodhelper.exe process to run the script with administrative privileges.

 ## POC